nayananandofficial/NYLA_ECOMMERCE_PROJECT/README.md

 # This is where we will document our progress of building this ecommerce application

-# Current Contributors - nayananandofficial, ananthusigil
+# Current Contributors - nayananandofficial, ananthucigil